AdobeDocs/target.pt-BR/help/c-activities/t-experience-target/t-xt-create/xt-add-experience.md

 topic: Advanced,Standard,Classic
 uuid: ce559c3c-5a16-46b8-b2a7-df696626c7c0
 translation-type: tm+mt
-source-git-commit: 8bd57fb3bb467d8dae50535b6c367995f2acabac
+source-git-commit: 6911a91aba8505e8f91a7ab9723c54bd8e7082b7

 ---

 # Create experience{#create-experience}

-O Visual Experience Composer (VEC) fornece uma interface visual para editar as experiências na sua página em uma atividade de direcionamento de experiência (XT).
+The [!UICONTROL Visual Experience Composer] (VEC) provides a visual interface for editing the experiences on your page in an [!UICONTROL Experience Targeting] (XT) activity.

 1. Selecione os elementos que você deseja alterar e faça as modificações desejadas.

-   While [creating an XT activity](/help/c-activities/t-experience-target/t-xt-create/xt-create.md), step one of the three-part guided workflow (Experiences) displays the default [!UICONTROL Experience A] with an [!UICONTROL All Visitors] audience.
+   While [creating an XT activity](/help/c-activities/t-experience-target/t-xt-create/xt-create.md), step one of the three-part guided workflow ([!UICONTROL Experiences]) displays the default [!UICONTROL Experience A] with an [!UICONTROL All Visitors] audience.

    ![Público-alvo de todos os visitantes](/help/c-activities/t-experience-target/t-xt-create/assets/all-visitors.png)